 Utah

-- interstate highways.
+- Interstate highways.

-- highways unauthorized for off-road vehicles.
+- Highways are unauthorized for off-road vehicles.

-- roadways with a speed limit of 50 mph or above.
+- Roadways with a speed limit of 50 mph or above.

 Vermont